FLSA FAQs

 Q9.
 What is the salary level test?

-The first stage of the FLSA salary level test revised effective July 1, 2024, requires that an employee’s salary must be at least $43,888 annually to be considered exempt from the overtime provisions.
+The first stage of the FLSA salary level test was completed this summer and required an employee’s salary to be at least $43,888 annually to be considered exempt from the overtime provisions.
 An employee with a salary less than $43,888 annually must be classified as non-exempt.
 Stage two, effective January 1, 2025, requires that an employee’s salary must be at least $58,656 annually to be considered exempt from the overtime provisions.
 Salary is one of three standards that must be met for a position to be considered exempt.

 Q10.
 What duties tests are applicable to UA employees?